aarmoa/blockchain-developer-bootcamp-final-project/README.md

 * A user that has configured a payment to be done can request its cancellation until one day before the payment date.
 * A user can check the amount to be received as payment.
 * A user can check the amount to be received as payment from a particular paying address.
+* A user that has registered a payment will be able to cancel it until 24 hours before the unlock time.

 ### Use Cases to Investigate
 * Create a time trigger to automate the transfer of all payments configured for a particular date.

 After the investigation I have decided it is not a good idea to have this functionality.
 For security reasons it is preferrable to let the receivers claim their payments (in transactions initiated by themselves).

+### Requirements to run the project
+- NodeJS
+- Yarn
+- Truffle
+- Ganache

+### Directory structure
+In the project you will find the following directories.
+**contracts**
+Contains the solidity contracts of the project.
+**migrations**
+Includes two JS scripts with the instructions to migrate both the Migrations.sol contract and the ProgrammablePayment.sol contract.
+**react-app**
+This directory contains all the elements of the web DApp.
+It is based on schaffold.eth **test**
+Contains two files with the unit tests for the programmable payments and also for the upgradable contract functionality.

 ### Download the project and run tests
 To download this project and run the unit tests please follow the next steps: